Commercial & Industrial Businesses

 The City’s wastewater treatment facilities are designed and operated to take care of domestic wastewater.
 Industrial and commercial wastewater can contain concentrations of metals, organics, and greases that are far higher than domestic wastewater.
 The City of Battle Ground’s Pretreatment Program protects wastewater collection, treatment facilities, and the environment from the uncontrolled toxic pollutants.
 Any facility that discharges non-domestic wastewater to our sanitary sewer system must meet Clean Water requirements.
 This includes commercial establishments, such as restaurants, as well as manufacturers.

 The best place to prevent pollution is at the source.
 Prevention practices keep pollutants out of the wastewater.
 Pretreatment can make wastewater safe to discharge to sanitary sewers.

-All non-domestic wastewater users are required to submit a Commercial/Industrial Pretreatment Survey as part of an application to open a business in the City of Battle Ground.
+All non-domestic wastewater users are required to submit an Environmental Survey as part of an application to open a business in the City of Battle Ground.

 Fats, Oils, and Grease (FOG)

 Fats, oils, and grease are a serious maintenance problem for both the City and private business owners.
 When grease washes down a sink, it sticks to the sides of sewer pipe.
 The buildup restricts flow and by itself or in combination with other materials can block pipes completely, causing raw sewage to back up into a home or business.
 In order to prevent this the City requires that all businesses, that have the potential to produce grease, install a grease trap or interceptor to capture fats, oils, and grease before reaching the sewer system.